requirejs/requirejs/docs/commonjs.md

 ## <a name="altsyntax">Alternative Syntax</a>

-Instead of using require() to get dependencies inside the function passed to require.def, you can also specify them via a dependency array argument to require.def.
-The order of the names in the dependency array match the order of arguments passed to the definition function passed to require.def.
+Instead of using require() to get dependencies inside the function passed to define(), you can also specify them via a dependency array argument to define().
+The order of the names in the dependency array match the order of arguments passed to the definition function passed to define().
 So the above example that uses the module **foo**:

-require.def(['foo'], function (foo) {
+define(['foo'], function (foo) {
     return function () {
         foo.doSomething();
     };